snowdriftcoop/snowdrift/README.md

 # [Snowdrift.coop]

+Snowdrift is the software that runs the website Snowdrift.coop.

-**A non-profit, cooperative platform for funding Free/Libre/Open (FLO) works.**
+**Snowdrift.coop is a non-profit, cooperative platform for funding public goods, specifically Free/Libre/Open (FLO) works.**

-Using a many-to-many matching pledge, we aim to empower the global community to better promote freedom-respecting projects of all sorts.
+Rivalrous physical goods and restricted proprietary works use pay-for-access business models that don't work for public goods.
+We can only get strong public goods with a critical mass of public support.
+Snowdrift.coop builds that support via a many-to-many matching pledge: Each patron of a FLO project agrees to donate a little for every patron who donates with them.

 For the basic idea, see our [illustrated intro].

-Other pages on the site explain our [mission] and include discussion and research on issues like the [economics of FLO projects], the [incentives behind donations], and how our model departs from that of [other funding sites].
+Other pages on the site describe our [mission], the [economics of FLO projects], the [incentives behind donations], and how our model departs from that of [other funding sites].

-Snowdrift.coop is built with the **[Haskell]** programming language, and **[Yesod web framework]**.
+Snowdrift uses the **[Haskell]** programming language **[Yesod web framework]**.
+We stick to exclusively FLO resources and tools in all our work.

 ## Contributing

-Snowdrift.coop welcomes contributions of all sorts, and even contributors with no technical experience can find ways to help.
-Our [how-to-help page] includes further notes about the site and info about volunteering (including in non-programming areas).
+Snowdrift.coop welcomes contributions of all sorts.
+Even contributors with no technical experience can find ways to help.
+See our [how-to-help page] for more info about volunteering (including in non-programming ways).

-We have a complete **[Contributor guide]** covering how to get involved as a developer.
-Our guide covers our development practices and all the basic setup and steps even for those new to Git or Haskell or even to programming generally.
+Our **[Contributor guide]** covers all the steps to getting involved with the Snowdrift code.
+It includes notes about our development practices, basic setup, and introductory resources for those new to Git or Haskell or even to programming generally.

 ### Building and testing the website